-- 4.15.
-This plan recognises that over the plan period it is likely that housing (and other) development will be proposed on land not allocated for development within this plan. - 4.16.
+- 5.7.
+This plan recognises that over the plan period it is likely that housing development will be proposed on land not allocated for development within this plan. - 5.8.
 This plan promotes sustainable development.
-Unfortunately during the period of the preparation of the Neighbourhood Plan the Parish has lost several facilities i.e. The Chuckleberries Preschool which was held in the Village Hall, the Post Office and Sussex Farm Foods shop.
+Unfortunately during the period of the preparation of the Neighbourhood Plan the Parish has lost several facilities i.e. The Chuckleberries Pre-school which was held in the Village Hall, the Post Office and Sussex Farm Foods shop.
 It is noted that the score for Bury under the South Downs National Park Draft Local Plan 'Settlements Facilities Assessment' dated September 2015 was 4.5.
 If the assessment were carried out today the score would be reduced to 2.5 through the loss of these local facilities.
 For more information please consult the document in the Evidence Base.

-BNDP4 - Unallocated residential development
+BNDP Policy 4 - Unallocated residential development